-More and more, manufacturers are discovering the many benefits of expanding their digital networks—but that can’t be effectively done without addressing the growing cybersecurity threats that come with it.
+More and more, manufacturers and utilities are discovering the many benefits of expanding their digital networks—but that can’t be effectively done without addressing the growing cybersecurity threats that come with it.

 Cybersecurity Threats in Light of COVID-19

 Manufacturing and utility operations are facing a wide variety of different cyber threats today.
 The latest?
 The theft of intellectual property, and malicious attacks capable of crippling critical infrastructures, like utilities, energy plants, and large-scale factories.
 These attacks can range from sophisticated, effective phishing schemes to ransomware demands and distributed denial of service (DDoS) attacks.
 (Just how quickly can this happen?
 Pretty quickly.)